fonyc/matest/README.md

 Mate CI
 ===================

-Mate is a CI tool made to make easier the software building, testing, deployment through automatization.
+Mate is a open source CI tool that can make easier the software building, testing, deployment through automatization.
+It is docker contained itself aswell every action Mate runs.

 Table of Contents
 =================